 Inclusion is part of a much larger picture than just placement in the regular class within school.
-Inclusion is being a part of what everyone else is, being welcomed and embraced as a member who belongs It is being a part of what everyone else is, and being welcomed and embraced as a member who belongs.
-Inclusion can occur in schools, churches, playgrounds, work and in recreation. —Kids Together, Inc.
+It is being included in life and participating using one’s abilities in day-to-day activities as a member of the community.
+It is being a part of what everyone else is, and being welcomed and embraced as a member who belongs.
+Inclusion can occur in schools, churches, playgrounds, work, and in recreation. —Kids Together, Inc.

 What is inclusion?